pivotal/docs-tap/scst-store/overview.hbs.md

-# Supply Chain Security Tools for Tanzu – Store
+# Overview of Supply Chain Security Tools for Tanzu – Store

 This topic gives you an overview of Supply Chain Security Tools (SCST) – Store.